Secret Network Overview

 Secret Network is the first blockchain with customizable privacy.
 You get to choose what you share, who you share with, and how long you share it for.
 This protects users and empowers developers to build a better Web3.

-Built with the robust Tendermint SDK, Secret Network provides a platform for scalable, private permissionless smart contracts which can connect to the interchain.
+Built with the Cosmos SDK and the Tendermint consensus engine, Secret Network provides a platform for scalable, private, permissionless smart contracts which can connect to the interchain.

 Secret Network leverages novel key management techniques, encryption schemes, and Trusted Execution Environment (TEE) technology to bring encrypted input, output, and state to the blockchain.